webtempest/meteor-boilerplate/README.md

 ### Coffeescript vs Javascript

-I've used both professionally and Coffeescript is a hands down winner - makes coding quicker and more enjoyable with no real downsides.
+I've used both professionally and in my opinion Coffeescript is a hands down winner - it seems to make coding Javascript quicker and more enjoyable with no apparent downsides.
 I wrote [a blog post](http://www.webtempest.com/learn-coffeescript-fast) to help people learn it quickly (only takes about 15-30 mins to learn).
 Well worth it I promise.